danatron1/ButtplugKnight/ReadMe.md

 ## To install

 SHORT VERSION: Install intiface central, hollow knight, and scarab.
-Enable intiface.
+Install MagicUI through Scarab.
+Enable intiface and search for devices.
 Drag the ButtplugKnight folder into your mods folder.

 DETAILED VERSION: